 Has this ever happened to any of you?
 You are more than halfway to wherever you are going.
 Traffic is heavy and you are hoping to make it to your destination on time.
 Then it happens!!
 You realize….
 GASP… you have forgotten your phone at home!
 For many of us, no matter the circumstances, we will turn around to retrieve the phone.
 Why is that?

-In 2017, we are a society so accustom to being connected that it actually causes a physical reaction when we are unable to have our phone immediately available.
+In 2017, we are a society so accustomed to being connected that it actually causes a physical reaction when we are unable to have our phone immediately available.
 What if we need to Google something?
-What if someone text or e-mails or calls?
-Lord forbid, we actually need to make a call, because we do not actually know any of our friends and family member’s phone number.
+What if someone texts or e-mails or calls?
+Lord forbid, we actually need to make a call, because we do not actually know any of our friend’s and family members’ phone numbers.
 The day will actually cease to continue if we do not have our device.

-I do understand that many of us use our phone several times during the day for legitimate reasons.
+I do understand that many of us use our phones several times during the day for legitimate reasons.
 Could it be healthy to be that attached to an inanimate object?
 I will help you answer that…NO, it is not!
 We are addicted to our smartphones.
 How do we help ourselves become less attached?
-I have a few ideas
+I have a few ideas:

 Modify the way we use the phone.
-If you are like me, your phone is your banking system, alarm clock, food tracker, map, grocery list and to-do list.
+If you are like me, your phone is your banking system, alarm clock, food tracker, map, grocery list, and to-do list.
 I do appreciate my multi-purpose phone!
-However, if we are trying to alleviate the addiction of always having our phone in our hands, we need to modify our behavior
+However, if we are trying to alleviate the addiction of always having our phones in our hands, we need to modify our behavior.

 - Buy an alarm clock and plug your phone in somewhere other than at the bedside at night.
 This will eliminate your phone being the first and last thing you see at night.

-- Write grocery and other list….on paper.
+- Write grocery and other lists….on paper.
 I know, weird huh?
 Again, making the phone less important.

 - When you are not using the phone, go plug it in away from you instead of having it next to you at all times.

 Let’s start now!
 I already hear your hearts pounding with just the thought of changing these four changes.
-Good Luck to all us all!
+Good Luck to all of us!